tkoolen/julia-robotics-paper-code/README.md

 Please see the associated `README.md` for information on how to run these benchmarks.

 The figure below shows an additional quick benchmark result for the standing controller that does *not* include network communication using LCMCore.jl, as opposed to the figure in the paper.
+There is one sample at 1.67 ms.

 ![dtbenchmarks](https://raw.githubusercontent.com/tkoolen/QPControl.jl/tk/bench/notebooks/controller_dt_histogram.png)